GeoSensorWebLab/community-sensorweb/STA Adapter.markdown

 ## About Ember Data and OData-like APIs

-Ember Data appears to be really good at JSON-API, but I haven't used any JSON-APIs yet.
-Ember Data has adapters for JSON-API and REST, and REST can be extended to work with SensorThings API.
-The REST and JSON Serializers from Ember Data also can be extended to deserialize responses from STA as well.
+Ember Data has adapters for connecting to APIs that use JSON:API, generic JSON, and REST style.
+Each of these can be extended to work with SensorThings API; the choice boils down to which one you want to write a deserializer from SensorThings API to the schema that the Serializer class wants.
+I found it simpler to base the Serializer on JSON:API, as that schema has a very similar level of flexibility to SensorThings API.

-STA's [`$expand`][expand] function is very similiar to JSON-API's [compound documents][], and supporting that should be doable.
+For example, STA's [`$expand`][expand] function is very similiar to JSON:API's [compound documents][], so the Serializer needs to move embedded entities into the `included` array.

 [compound documents]: http://jsonapi.org/format/#document-compound-documents
 [expand]: http://docs.opengeospatial.org/is/15-078r6/15-078r6.html#47

 ## About Server-side Pagination

 From what I can tell, server-side pagination is not automatically handled in Ember Data.
 Instead the developer must use any pagination links in the server response `links` object to request more data, typically in an Ember Controller or Component.
-I ran into an issue where a `Thing` has more than 20 `Datastreams`, and the SensorThings API implementation I am using only shows 20 per page.
+I ran into an issue where a `Thing` has more than 20 `Datastreams`, and the SensorThings API implementation I am using only shows 20 per page<sup>1</sup>.
 So a station will not display it's air temperature if the first 20 `Datastreams` don't include the one for air temperature.

 To solve this I added some overrides to the Ember Adapter that automatically retrieve additional pages from SensorThings API, unless a limit is specified.
 (This limit option is separate from the SensorThings API `$top` operator.)
 So when a developer asks an Ember Store for **ALL** the records, then that is what you will get.